Skip to Content

 pathNoCookie path.
 Defaults to /.

 secureNoWhether the cookie requires HTTPS.
-Defaults to false.
+Defaults to true.

 httpOnlyNoWhether the cookie is HTTP-only (not accessible via JavaScript).
 Defaults to false.